luddekn/cstrack/README.md

 # Installation

 > [!NOTE]
 > You need to set up a MySQL server for this application to work.
+You can easily create a MySQL database in the cloud using [https://aiven.io/mysql](https://aiven.io/mysql)

 The MySQL database will store all the data, and the table will be created during the setup process.